 In addition to deviating from a normal standard of care, your doctor’s intent is also relevant.
 When deciding whether malpractice is civil or criminal, it must be considered whether the medical professional had knowledge of or intent to cause the damages inflicted by their care.

 While it is rare to prove that a medical worker intended to cause harm, this doesn’t preclude a criminal charge of malpractice.
 What matters is whether the worker in question knew, or should have known, about a substantial risk that led to your damages.
 If they did and this considerable risk was ignored unjustifiably, it’s possible that you can bring criminal malpractice charges against them.

 The biggest issue with a criminal medical malpractice case is that there is no single established standard of medical care.
 Thus, whether your doctor breached their duty of care is significantly subjective.
 Furthermore, medicine is not an exact science.
 Doctors are frequently forced to make time-sensitive decisions based on little or incomplete information.
 With so many split-second calls, it becomes difficult to prove that your doctor did not act in the same way a reasonable medical professional would have.

 A skilled attorney is indispensable when considering all the different factors that influence a medical malpractice case.
 Staver Accident Injury Lawyers, P.C is an ally you can trust throughout your malpractice case.
-You should contact us as soon as possible to speak with a dedicated lawyer who can answer any questions you may have about medical malpractice and compensation.
+You should contact us as soon as possible to speak with a no win no fee lawyer who can answer any questions you may have about medical malpractice and compensation.